 Shrinking the file size of your photos can save you tons of space of your device.
 Of course, to save that space, you will have to delete the original photos and empty the folder that contains deleted photos.
 And also remember that the more you lower a picture file size, the worse the quality of this image will be.

 Here is the size of these two photos I used, before and after shrinking them:

 - Photo 1 was 2.3 MB, now 155 KB

 - Photo 2 was 2.2 MB, now 293 KB

-In my experience with Compress Images, I haven’t really noticed an obvious loss of quality, but if you have a good eye for these kind of things, it might make a difference to you, especially as you lower the compression quality.
+In my experience with Compress Photos, I haven’t really noticed an obvious loss of quality, but if you have a good eye for these kind of things, it might make a difference to you, especially as you lower the compression quality.

 While we’re on the topic, here are a few articles that might be of interest to you: